remosi/rhsi-collector/README.md

 let network = RHSInfo("network");
 ```

-The output is an object that contains network information that contain network interfaces, addresses and hostname:
+The output is an object that contains network information that contains network interfaces, addresses and hostname:

 **Example:**